 He muses about the quest for meaning, the transcendental power of love, finding humor, and discovering courage in the face of difficulty.
 In the worst circumstances imaginable, Frankl held to the belief that the most critical freedom is an individual’s ability to choose one’s attitude.

-Victor Frankl’s Theory
+Viktor Frankl’s Theory

 Meaning in life is based on the idea that meaning is an objective reality rather than merely an illusion or personal perception.
 Humans have both freedom and responsibility to bring forth their best possible selves by realizing the meaning of the moment in every situation.

 Can we find meaning under all circumstances, even unavoidable suffering?
 We can discover meaning in life through creative clues, experiential values, and attitudinal values (Lewis, 2011).

 Research and Empirical Results

 Logotherapy has significant application to every dimension of an individual (the tri-dimensional ontology).
 Psychologically, logotherapy uses the specific techniques of paradoxical intention and dereflection to deal with problems of anxiety, compulsive disorders, obsessions, and phobias.
 These will be discussed in further detail in the next section.